Potassium-40 geoneutrinos detection and the Earth's large-scale structures imaging by directional geoneutrino detection: Sensitivity calculation

 The sensitivity can then be obtained by calculating the $p$-value via a frequentist approach.
-5 million Monte Carlo datasets of both hypotheses are generated.
-The central value of the number of events in each bin is determined by sampling the systematic uncertainty, and the observed number of events is sampled based on the Poisson statistics.
+Five million Monte Carlo datasets of both hypotheses are generated.
+The central value of the number of events in each cell is determined by sampling the systematic uncertainty, and the observed number of events is sampled according to Poisson statistics.
 The distribution of $\Delta \chi^2$ at an exposure of 3 kiloton-years in $\rm RoI_{Geo}$ is shown in Fig.~\ref{fig:DeltaChi2}.
 The $p$-value, defined as the probability that the test statistic $\Delta \chi^2$ under the null hypothesis $H_0$ exceeds the median value of the $\Delta \chi^2$ distribution predicted by the hypothesis $H_1$, is calculated and subsequently converted into a sensitivity using the chi-squared distribution function.
-For the example of 3 kiloton-years exposure in Fig.~\ref{fig:DeltaChi2}, under the assumption that the null hypothesis $H_0$ is true, the $p$-value corresponding to the median value of the $\Delta \chi^2$ distribution predicted by the hypothesis $H_1$ is $4.2 \times 10^{-4}$, corresponding to a sensitivity of $3.53~ \sigma$.
-A scan of sensitivity as a function of exposure is performed and presented in Fig.~\ref{fig:Sensitivity_Geo}.
+For the example of 3 kiloton-years exposure in Fig.~\ref{fig:DeltaChi2}, under the assumption that the null hypothesis $H_0$ is true, the $p$-value corresponding to the median value of the $\Delta \chi^2$ distribution predicted by the hypothesis $H_1$ is $9.95 \times 10^{-3}$, corresponding to a sensitivity of $2.33~ \sigma$.
+A scan of sensitivity as a function of exposure is performed and presented in Fig.~\ref{fig:Sensitivity_All}.

 The same analysis procedure is implemented for $\rm RoI_{K}$ and $\rm RoI_{U/Th}$.
-The sensitivity curves obtained for these two search regions are illustrated in Fig.~\ref{fig:Sensitivity_K} and Fig.~\ref{fig:Sensitivity_ThU}.
+The sensitivity curves for the three energy regions are shown together in Fig.~\ref{fig:Sensitivity_All}.

 For comparison, the previous result~\cite{Wang_2020} is also included.
-The significant improvement from the previous research to this study stems from the problem solved in the detector response simulation in Sec.~\ref{sec:simulation}, the optimization of the $\cos \theta_\odot$ cut in each solid angle bin, and the application of the simple-vs-simple likelihood ratio test method.
-Specifically, to reach a $3~\sigma$ discovery sensitivity, the required exposure for the three energy regions of $\rm RoI_{Geo}$, $\rm RoI_{K}$, and $\rm RoI_{U/Th}$ are 2.0, 2.8, and 6.8~kiloton-years, respectively.
+The significant improvement from the previous research to this study stems from the problem addressed in the detector response simulation in Sec.~\ref{sec:simulation}, the optimization of the $\cos \theta_\odot$ cut in each solid-angle cell, and the application of the simple-vs-simple likelihood ratio test method.
+Specifically, to reach a $3~\sigma$ discovery sensitivity, the required exposure for the energy regions of $\rm RoI_{Geo}$ and $\rm RoI_{K}$ is 11.9 and 6.9~kiloton-years, respectively.